questdb/flink-questdb-connector/readme.md

 ```
 Expected output: `[INFO] Execute statement succeed.`
  * Still in Flink console execute: `insert into Orders values (0, 42, 'IBM');`
  * Go to QuestDB web console and run: `select * from Orders;` You should see a table being created.
-Chances are the table is empty.
+Chances are the table will be empty.
 That's caused by [QuestDB commit lag](https://questdb.io/docs/guides/out-of-order-commit-lag), the inserted row will be visible eventually.

-## Connector Embedding
-TBD - after deploying to Maven Central.
-For now you can use [JitPack](https://jitpack.io/#questdb/flink-questdb-connector)
+## Usage with Table API from Java
+See a ready to use [sample project](sample/readme.md).

 ## Configuration
 TBD